ZainahAlshehri/Online_Shoppers_Behavior/README.md

 * ExitRates: The percentage of pageviews on the website that end at that specific page.
 * PageValues: The average value of the page averaged over the value of the target page and/or the completion of an E-commerce   transaction.

+## Target Column
+Revenue is the attribute of interest which identifies if a purchase was made or not

 ### Tools:
 * Libraries : Pandas , NumPy , Matplotlib ,seaborn ,Scikit-learn.